-You can also specify the background color of text using the Background color list box.
-By default, text has a transparent background.
-If you select a color for the background, the text will appear against this color - similar to being marked with a highlighter.
+You can also specify a background color for the text using the Background color list.
+By default, the background color is set to Transparent.
+If you choose a different color for the background, the text will appear against this color.